coolcorn/devo/renovation/index.md

 layout: default
 title: Devo renovation
 ---
+**Please note: the images below are from the June but a newer concept study was released in October, as mentioned at http://coolcorn.github.com/devo/2012/10/17/renovation-community-meeting **

 The [Devotion School Building Committee][committee] advises the town of Brookline on the project and has made available a [June 26, 2012 concept study](http://www.brooklinema.gov/index.php?option=com_docman&task=doc_download&gid=6759&Itemid=1639) on their [reports](http://www.brooklinema.gov/index.php?option=com_docman&Itemid=1639) page.

 Here are some options from that PDF: